View and download this simple fact sheet that illustrates the Foundation's commitment to education, entrepreneurship and Kansas City.

-- Strong civic citizen, providing tens of millions of dollars in support to Kauffman Center for the Performing Arts, Kansas City Public Library, Union Station, Liberty Memorial, Nelson-Atkins Museum of Art, and Harry S. Truman Library and Museum.
+- Strong civic citizen, providing support to Kauffman Center for the Performing Arts, Kansas City Public Library, Liberty Memorial, Nelson-Atkins Museum of Art, and Harry S. Truman Library and Museum.

-- Sponsor 50+ fundraising events a year to support local nonprofits.
+- Sponsor nearly 50 fundraising events a year to support local nonprofits.

 - Offer enriching resources for the community:

 - 305,000 guests to Kauffman Foundation Conference Center in last five years

 - 37-acre campus with public walking paths